fleusantos/Custom-Video-Call-Proj/README.md

 `CREATE TABLE data(Phoneno VARCHAR(12), Port VARCHAR(6));`
 `INSERT INTO data values("<PHONE_NUMBER_AFTER_REG>","<PORTNUMBER*>");`

 *PORTNUMBER will be automatically filled by the PyPhone.

-### ⚠️ Disclaimer: PyPhone is still in its early phase and is in no way near to a stable release.
-Also, there is no guarantee of its stablity and is susceptible to crashes.
-PyPhone still requires proper Error Handling methods and is currently not intended to be used as a stable application.

-### 👋 PyPhone is fully open source and you are always welcome for any contribution.